 (B) This variance shall not include water reported to the Board supporting a variance for unexpected adverse conditions pursuant to section 985.

-(5)(A) A variance for the volume of water associated with landscapes irrigated with recycled water containing high levels of TDS (VHTDS) shall be calculated by multiplying the applicable landscape efficiency factor (LEFA) described in paragraph (i) or (ii) by the square footage of the landscape area irrigated with recycled water containing high levels of TDS (LAHTDS), by net reference evapotranspiration (Net ETO), and by a unit conversion factor of 0.62.
+(5)(A) A variance for the volume of water associated with landscapes irrigated with recycled water containing high levels of TDS (VHTDS) shall be calculated by multiplying the applicable landscape efficiency factor (LEFA) described in paragraph (i) or (ii) by the square footage of the landscape area irrigated with recycled water containing high levels of TDS (LAHTDS), by net reference evapotranspiration (Net ET0), and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-VHTDS =LEFA × LAHTDS × Net ETO × 0.62
+VHTDS =LEFA × LAHTDS × Net ET0 × 0.62

-(i) The landscape efficiency factor (LEFA) for landscapes using recycled water with TDS concentrations between 900 and 1,600 milligrams per liter (mg/L) shall be calculated by multiplying 0.000371 by the difference of the TDS concentration, in mg/L, of the applied recycled water and 900.
+(i) The landscape efficiency factor (LEFA) for landscapes using recycled water with TDS concentrations between 900 and 1,600 milligrams per liter (mg/L) shall be calculated by multiplying 0.000371 by the difference between the TDS concentration, in mg/L, of the applied recycled water and 900.
 This formula is expressed mathematically as follows:

 LEFA = 0.000371 × (Concentration of recycled water – 900)